 Individualised love, though pleasant, is neither the extent nor the essence of it.
 To be a stoic is to have ‘natural affection’ for ourselves and others, even would-be ‘enemies’ and people of opposing philosophies.
 They call this ‘rational love’ because to love others is to recognise and appreciate our membership in the broader community of rational beings.
 Thus, ancient stoics prioritise giving love over receiving it.
 The more we expand love to humanity as a whole, the more rational and healthy love becomes.

 So, what is the nature of happiness and love, according to ancient stoics?

-This is an active state of being rather than a final destination.
-We continuously progress towards wisdom on a path of (not to) happiness by focussing on the internal values we can control and learning to appreciate the external things, including the people we love, in the present moment, without feeling entitled to them.
+Happiness is an active state of being rather than a final destination.
+We continuously progress towards wisdom on a path of – not to – happiness by focussing on the internal values we can control and learning to appreciate external things, including the people we love, in the present moment, without feeling entitled to them.

 Love, as with happiness, is a verb (a present activity) rather than a limited resource.
 If love isn't something you can possess, neither is it something you can lose.
 It cannot be taken from you by external sources and it doesn’t deplete the more you share it.
 In fact, the more you love, the better, both for common welfare and for yourself in accord with your nature as a rational and social being.

 DiGerolamo, D. A. (2019).
 The stoic dichotomy of control: How this tenet can help you live your most virtuous life.
 Medium [website]

 Epictetus (135 ACE) (translated by Carter, E.) The enchiridion.
 The Internet Classic Archives [online resource]

 LeBar, M. (2020).
 Justice as a virtue.
 Stanford Encyclopedia of Philosophy [online resource]